rfshelley/Documentation/ref-docs/location-ref.rst

 .. code-block:: groovy

-    log.debug "The time zone for this location is: ${location.timeZone}"
+    log.debug "The time zone for this Location is: ${location.timeZone}"

 ----